Perica Ognjenović: Real Madrid

 A series of solid performances for Red Star earned Ognjenović a move to Real Madrid on 12 January 1999 for a transfer fee of DM5 million (€2.5 million), and a reported annual salary of DM1.2 million.
-The contract negotiations between the his agent and Real president Lorenzo Sanz ran very long, as the team had a surplus of forwards on its roster and had to offload 17-year-old Samuel Eto'o on a loan spell to Espanyol before signing any new ones; everything was finally concluded just hours before the Spanish winter transfer window closed, and the player joined compatriot Predrag Mijatović at his new club.
+The contract negotiations between his agent and Real president Lorenzo Sanz ran very long, as the team had a surplus of forwards on its roster and had to offload 17-year-old Samuel Eto'o on a loan spell to Espanyol before signing any new ones; everything was finally concluded just hours before the Spanish winter transfer window closed, and the player joined compatriot Predrag Mijatović at his new club.

 Ognjenović's time in the Spanish capital was not a happy one overall: only after manager Guus Hiddink was replaced by John Toshack late into the 1998–99 season did he make his official debut with the Merengues, appearing as a second-half substitute in the Copa del Rey semi-final clash against Valencia (2–1 home win after a 0–6 away loss).
 He spent two and a half seasons with Real Madrid, amassing only around 30 appearances all competitions comprised – mostly from the bench – before being finally released during the summer of 2001; his only official goal came against Real Zaragoza in the 1999–2000 edition of the domestic cup (2–0 home win and on aggregate).

 Journeyman years

 For the following six months after leaving Real, Ognjenović could not find a team.
 He trained alone with a private coach until Kaiserslautern arranged a tryout and brought him in for free on 17 January 2002, in a deal until the end of the campaign with a two-year extension option; they finished seventh in the Bundesliga and qualified for the UEFA Intertoto Cup, but the player only appeared twice.

 After failing to settle in Germany, Ognjenović's next stop was China with Dalian Shide, where he was brought to in January 2003 by the club's coach Milorad Kosanović, who had already managed him at Red Star.
 He then moved on to Dynamo Kyiv in late November 2003, but could not earn playing time there either; the next stop was in France, as he signed in January 2005 with Angers in Ligue 2.

 In May 2006, Ognjenović joined Malaysian Super League side Selangor, signing a six-month contract– the team was sitting in last place at the time of his signing.
-His career settled relatively from 2006 to 2008 as he played with Greece's Ergotelis in the Superleague, although he only appeared 26 times in the league combined; the following year was spent also in the country, with lowly Kallithea.
+His career settled relatively from 2006 to 2008 as he played with Greece's Ergotelis in the Super League, although he only appeared 26 times in the league combined; the following year was spent also in the country, with lowly Kallithea.

 Ognjenović joined Jagodina on 29 July 2009, returning to his homeland after more than a decade.